Skip to main content

 Paycor Key Features

-• On-Demand Pay: Give employees access to earned wages before payday.
+• OnDemand Pay (EWA): Gives employees access to wages they've already earned before their scheduled payday.

 Paycor Integrations